kaizenn-me/Simple-calculator-cpp/readme.md

 ## 🎉 How to Use

-Just run the program and choose your desired calculator from the menu:
+Simply run the program and select your desired calculator from the menu:

 ```
 --- Comprehensive Calculator ---